 The Legend of Baron To'a received the Best Dramatic Feature Award at the 2020 imaginaeNATVE Film + Media Arts Festival in Canada in October.
-Seven New Zealand short films and VR projects were also selected for the festival including Fresh Short Daddy's Girl (Kotiro), directed by Cian Elyse White, and Interactive Development Fund supported VR project, Whakakitenga which was presented in the iNdigital Programme.
+Seven New Zealand short films and VR projects were also selected for the festival including Fresh Short Daddy's Girl (Kōtiro), directed by Cian Elyse White, and Interactive Development Fund supported VR project, Whakakitenga which was presented in the iNdigital Programme.

-programmes for New Zealand audiences.
+The NZFC was saddened to farewell New Zealand International Film Festival (NZIFF) director Bill Gosden who passed away in late 2020.
+For forty years Bill was a stalwart of the new Zealand film industry, curating challenging and exciting film programmes for New Zealand audiences.
 As a tireless champion of New Zealand film and filmmakers, his programming was instrumental in launching the careers of numerous local filmmakers including Dame Gaylene Preston, Vincent Ward, Dame Jane Campion, Tusi Tamasese, Florian Habicht, Sima Urale, Pietra Brettkelly, Heperi Mita, Sir Peter Jackson, Taika Waititi and many more.